Treating frozen shoulder

 During this stage, your GP may recommend avoiding movements that make the pain worse, such as stretching.
-However, you should not stop moving altogether.
+However, you shouldn't stop moving altogether.

-If you are in pain, you may be prescribed painkillers, such as paracetamol, a combination of paracetamol and codeine or a non-steroidal anti-inflammatory drug (NSAID).
+If you're in pain, you may be prescribed painkillers, such as:

-Some painkillers, such as paracetamol and ibuprofen, are also available from pharmacies without a prescription.
-Always follow the manufacturer’s instructions and make sure you are taking the correct dose.
+Some painkillers are also available from pharmacies without a prescription.
+Always follow the manufacturer's instructions and make sure you're taking the correct dose.